Car plows into another vehicle then apartment building in San Jose, police say

 "I was sleeping in my bedroom and then I heard the noise, I heard the boom, I thought that the car hit my house and I come out, I saw the whole cabinets and then my kitchen broke loose," said resident Ran Meas.

+RELATED: Driver crashes into SJ apartment sparking 2-alarm fire; firefighter injured by exploding tire

-The accident also caused a loose tire to hit an apartment unit along Senter Rd causing the glass windows to break and cabinets inside the apartment to fall off its foundation.
+The accident also caused a loose tire to hit an apartment unit on Senter Rd. causing the glass windows to break and cabinets inside the apartment to fall off its foundation.

+But police say when they came across the car, no one was in it.

 The Red Cross is also at the scene to assist the residents.